 ---|---|---|---|---|---|---|---|---|---|---|

-The following chart compares the true value, measured values and estimates.
+The following chart compares the true values, measured values, and estimates.

-We can see that our estimation algorithm has a smoothing effect on the measurements, and it converges towards the true value.
+Our estimation algorithm has a smoothing effect on the measurements and converges toward the true value.

 The "smoothing" degree of this filter is much lower.
-The "current estimate" is very close to the measured values and predicted estimate errors are quite big.
+The "current estimate" is very close to the measured values, and predicted estimate errors are relatively high.

-The answer is NO. The value of \( \alpha \) and \( \beta \) shall depend on the measurement precision.
-If we use very precise equipment, like a laser radar, we would prefer a high \( \alpha \) and \( \beta \) that follow measurements.
+The answer is NO. The value of \( \alpha \) and \( \beta \) should depend on the measurement precision.
+If we use high-precision equipment, like laser radar, we would prefer a high \( \alpha \) and \( \beta \) that follow measurements.
 In this case, the filter would quickly respond to a velocity change of the target.
-On the other hand, if measurement precision is low, we would prefer a low \( \alpha \) and \( \beta \) .
-In this case, the filter will smooth the uncertainty (errors) in the measurements.
-However, the filter reaction to target velocity changes will be much slower.
+On the other hand, if measurement precision is low, we prefer low \( \alpha \) and \( \beta \).
+In this case, the filter smoothes the uncertainty (errors) in the measurements.
+However, the filter reaction to target velocity changes would be much slower.

-In this example, we are going to track an aircraft that is moving with constant acceleration with the \( \alpha - \beta \) filter that was already explained in the previous example.
+In this example, we track an aircraft moving with constant acceleration with the \( \alpha - \beta \) filter.

-In the previous example, we tracked a UAV that was moving at a constant velocity of 40m/s.
+In the previous example, we tracked a UAV moving at a constant velocity of 40m/s.
 The following chart depicts the target range and velocity vs. time.

 As you can see, the range function is linear.

 Now let's examine a fighter aircraft.
-This aircraft moves at a constant velocity of 50m/s for 15 seconds.
-Then the aircraft accelerates with constant acceleration of 8m/s2 for another 35 seconds.
+This aircraft moves at a constant velocity of 50m/s for 20 seconds.
+Then the aircraft accelerates with a constant acceleration of 8m/s2 for another 35 seconds.

 The following chart depicts the target range, velocity and acceleration vs. time.

-We are going to track this aircraft with the α-β filter that was used in the previous example.
+We are going to track this aircraft with the \( \alpha - \beta \) filter that was used in the previous example.

-Consider an aircraft that is moving radially toward (or away from) a radar in a one-dimensional world.
+Consider an aircraft moving radially toward (or away from) a radar in a one-dimensional world.

 The \( \alpha - \beta \) filter parameters are: